indrajithbandara/liquideye/_ports/m-lp-70.md

    - Acrylic Element
    - Polyurethane Base
 ---
-The Liquid Eye M-LP 70 Lens Port is used with a range of Canon, Nikon and other lenses.
+The Liquid Eye M-LP-70 Lens Port is used with a range of Canon, Nikon and other lenses.
 It is designed for use with prime lenses that measure less than 68mm in physical length.

 Our M-LP Lens Ports feature a threaded system that is interchangeable with our C2050, C1795, and C1892 Water Housings.